-In 1898 when our grandfather was 9-10 years old his father died.
-He had to quit school and go to work.
+In 1895 when our grandfather was 5 years old, his father died.
+He had to quit school and go to work shortly after.
 He became a mechanics apprentice for a man named Joe Redlinger.
 Mr. Redlinger owned a bicycle store.
 It was located in Freeport, Illinois.
 Back at the turn of the century there were very few mass produced bicycles.
 People who wanted bicycles back then went to a store and the store clerks or owner would measure you up for a bicycle.
 The store would build the frame and fit the wheels and seats depending on your size, much like a tailor would fit you for a suit.

 In 1909 Mr. Redlinger wanted to retire and for our grandfather to take over the business.
 So they worked out a deal that would allow Joe Kegel to buy on contract.
 And shortly after Harley-Davidson® came around and asked Joe if he would like to be a dealer for Harley-Davidson®.
 So Grandpa Joe took on Harley-Davidson® motorcycles.